bio-chris/MitoSegNet_Analyser/README.md

 ### More than 2 samples

 If you want to compare the morphology of multipel samples use this section.
+Please be aware that the number of images in each sample should be equal.

 #### Morphological comparison - Generate table